yongduek/lectures/rl/tictactoe/Readme.md

 The Q value at action=6 is only .28, which must be 1 since it finishes the game right away.

 2. Game history may be reserved and q-learning backward after an episode will improve the performance and learning speed.
+    - See the code in https://github.com/sunbri/tictactoe, where an episode history is saved and learned backwards so that the update of the q table may be the most effective.
+But note that this is only possible for an episodic case like ttt game.